R-Luck/Rockbuster-Stealth-LLC/README.md

 •	SQL queries were written to analyse the data and answer ad hoc business questions.

-•	The data set contains information about Rockbuster’s film inventory, customers and payments.
+•	The data set contains information about Rockbuster’s film inventory, customers and payments, see Rockbuster Data Dictionary.

 •	The results from this analysis were presented in a [Tableau Presentation](https://public.tableau.com/profile/rebecca3609#!/vizhome/RockbusterStealthLLC/RockbusterStealthLLC)